Inside Scoop: This delicious high fiber meal plan will help curb your sugar cravings and kick start weight loss.

 - Whole foods containing all your macronutrients: slow release carbohydrates like beans that contain plenty of fiber, healthy fats and good quality protein.

 - Breakfast that is rich in fiber, protein and healthy fats.
 We also like to have our fruits in the morning.
+These overnight oats containers create a breakfast that’s ready in less than 30 seconds.

 - Lunches and dinners containing a ton of veggies (we aim for 1/2 plate of veggies, 1/4 plant or animal based protein and 1/4 slow release carbs).
+For example, you can keep these quick cook quinoa packs stocked in your pantry and add chopped veggies to the mix.
+A meal that’s ready in under 10 minutes.

 - Snacks containing protein + fiber + healthy fats to keep blood sugars stable.
+RX bars are one of our favourite pantry essentials that make snacking on-the-go WAY easier!
+They are made with whole-food ingredients, healthy fats and contain plenty of fiber.

 - Minimally processed foods, free from artificial ingredients and preservatives.